Zoho Books Review 2017

 As with any other accounting software, Zoho Books has some strengths and weaknesses that we’ll cover in this 2017 review.
 Hopefully, it’ll make your decision easier.

-- A complete accounting suite that lets you control the entire financial side of your business and gives you stock control, to boot;
+- A complete accounting suite that lets you control the entire financial side of your business & gives you stock control

-- There’s no learning curve to speak of and users will master using it quickly;
+- There’s no learning curve to speak of & users will master using it quickly

-- To get full functionality customers will need to pay $30 per month;
+- For full functionality customers need to pay $30 per month

 Zoho deviates from the standard by offering a 14-day trial rather than one for 30 days.
 Besides that, its pricing scheme falls a little below average compared to alternatives when looking at cost per month alone.
 However, on closer inspection there are a few snakes in the grass.